mitsukaichi/readme-generator/output/README.md

   ## Installation

-  1. Download all the files in this reposotory
+  Download all the files in this reposotory, then open the terminal, move to the directory the downloaded files are stored.
+Install npm packages, inquire and fs

   ## Usage

-  2. Open the terminal, move to the directory the downloaded files are stored
+  Open the terminal, move to the directory the downloaded files are stored.
+Type node index.js and answer all the prompted questions.
+Once you answer all the questions, the generated readme is available in the output folder.

   ## Credits

-  3. Install npm packages, inquire and fs
+  No collaborators

   ## Tests